eugenebaraka/Predict-Suicidal-Ideation-on-Reddit/checklist.md

    - Work my way up to neural networks (can use an already built CNN)

 ### Steps
-Train a model for data that's available
-Paper published in the Nature journal
+- Train a model for data that's available (check paper published in the Nature journal)
-Classify whether a text is self-harm or not
+- Classify whether a text is self-harm or not
-How companies' like FB and twitter solve that problem (self-harm)
+- How companies' like FB and twitter solve that problem (self-harm)
-Novelty: train a model on available data, and scrape your own data and try to predict them...
+- Novelty: train a model on available data, and scrape your own data and try to predict them...

 ## Unsupervised ML or Semi-supervised